sebaplaza/node-oracle/README.md

 # node-oracle

-This docker image contains Node 6 LTS and Oracle Instant Client 12.2.0.1 Is based on node:6-slim and instant client basic lite
+This docker image contains Node 6/8 LTS and Oracle Instant Client 12.2.0.1 Is based on node slim images and instant client basic lite

 Is a very light image ~270mb !